Akascape/Sprite-Extractor-On-The-Go/README.md

 ### For Windows version:
 Extract the downloaded zip file and run 'Sprite Extractor On-the-go.exe' to use it.
 It is tested and works perfectly in Windows!
 ### For Python users:
 Download the source code and extract the zip and just simply run the 'Sprite Extractor On-the-go.py' to enter the application and follow the instructions.
-Modules will be automatically installed so no need to worry, just restart the program after installing and it will work perfectly.
 ## How To Use?
 1) After opening the program, you have to first input the sprite image file(.png) and the main data file(like .plist) in their respective sections.
 2) Then just click on the extract button and select the output directory.